blehew-augeo/flowforge/BUILD_GUIDE.md

-# Building Data Workflow System for Distribution
+# Building FlowForge for Distribution

 This guide explains how to create an installable package for end users.